hasan-rakibul/hasan-rakibul.github.io/content/blogs/Pawsey-Setonix-for-deep-learning.md

     - "The request of resources only needs the number of nodes (–-nodes, -N) and the number of allocation-packs per node (--gres=gpu:number)."
 "Users should not indicate any other Slurm allocation option related to memory or CPU cores.
 Therefore, users should not use --ntasks, --cpus-per-task, --mem, etc."

 ## Pytorch and Python
+### pixi
+Pawsey-installed Pytorch caused conflict in one of my project: Pawsey-provided one was compiled with numpy 1.x while I needed 2.x for another Python package.
+While I could install that numpy 2.x using venv on top of the Pytorch module, Pytorch was not happy when I run codes.
+I also tried pulling the docker container and install on top of that, but the problem persisted.

+What worked is conda/mamba environment, inside which I had to install using pip (because those packages, inclduing torch+rocm, were unavailable on conda-forge).
+So, this was working, but I felt it suboptimal because I didn't see the value of having conda if I have to install all through pip.

+Then, pixi comes into play, as I got to learn that pixi, by design, supports both conda-forge and pypi, perhaps more natively.
+And, instead of environment-based package installation, I am thinking of project-based installation. mostly in `/scratch`, and so I'm hoping that I would not consume the inode quota of `/software` (unless I host the project in `/software`, which I'm thinking to do for one/two major project(s) at a time).
+But, of course, the caveat would be I'd need to reinstall packages once they are automatically purged, which I can be okay with.

+Once pixi is set up using `pixi init`, I could add `pixi add python`, or better (if I know what is the latest Python version I need) `pixi add python<=x.xx`.
+Note here that when I don't specify version, pixi will install latest Python, which might not be supported in the packages I want to install down the line.
+If that happens, I just change the required version in `pixi.toml` file.
+To be clear, let's say pixi installed Python 3.13 and when I do `pixi add torch`, it says dependency is unsolvable.
+The terminal output is often helpful to understand the latest Python version it would be happy with.
+I then limit to that Python version in the `pixi.toml` file.

+To install ROCm-compatible `torch`, I also needed to add `extra-index-urls`.
+Details can be seen at the `pixi.toml` file at any of my resent GitHub repo, such as [https://github.com/hasan-rakibul/passively-sensed-loneliness](https://github.com/hasan-rakibul/passively-sensed-loneliness).

+While installing, I first tried `pixi add <package>` to use the default conda-forge channel, and when that failed, I did `pixi add --pypi <package>`, and it worked in my case.
+Let's see, if it is `pixi` I've been looking for a while.

 ### Pawsey-installed Pytorch
 - Containers and modules are made available by Pawsey.
 We can load the module using `module load`.
 Details are available [here](https://pawsey.atlassian.net/wiki/spaces/US/pages/51931230/PyTorch).
 ```bash